gregpalmr/alluxio-trino-edge-cache/README.md

       )
       AS SELECT * FROM tpch.sf100.customer;

 b.
-In the second shell session window, check that Alluxio Edge has not cached any files in the cache storage area yet:
+In the trino-worker1 shell session window, check that Alluxio Edge has not cached any files in the cache storage area yet:

      find /dev/shm/alluxio_cache/